ghiscoding/Realtime-TODO-Aurelia-Auth-RethinkDB/README.md

 ## Configuration
 ### Server
-Server configurations are specified in the [/server/config](https://github.com/ghiscoding/Realtime-TODO-Aurelia-Auth-RethinkDB/blob/master/server/config/) directory.
+Server configurations are specified in the [/server/config](https://github.com/ghiscoding/Realtime-TODO-Aurelia-Auth-RethinkDB/blob/master/config.js) directory.
 When running `npm start` it will load the configuration that is defined in your `process.env.NODE_ENV` (environment variable, if unset it will use `development` by default).

 ### Default Ports
 Default ports for this application are `4000` for the WebUI and `5000` for the API (server) calls.
-You can change these ports by going into
+You can change these ports by going into the [config.js](https://github.com/ghiscoding/Realtime-TODO-Aurelia-Auth-RethinkDB/blob/master/config.js) that is located in the root of the project.

 #### WebPack with TypeScript
-You can change the ports by editing the file [/client-ts-wp/config.js](https://github.com/ghiscoding/Realtime-TODO-Aurelia-Auth-RethinkDB/blob/master/client-ts-wp/config.js).
 Please note that the `webpack.config.js` and `package-scripts.js` were modifed to use the `config.js` to make it easier to configure.

 ## Contributions
 Contributions are welcome.
 I use this project as a placeholder to help (and be helped by) people, which is all about the open community.
 So please feel free to make any PR (Pull Request).